Topics on this page:*

 Solid Ground’s Benefits Legal Assistance attorneys provide FREE legal help to get or keep WA State public benefits, and they are open for business as usual during the COVID-19 crisis.
 If you are having an issue obtaining or maintaining your state public benefits, please contact us at 206.694.6742 or email@example.com.

 As of April 24, 2020, any individual or family with benefits certification periods ending in April or May automatically get an additional six-month extension to October or November 2020.
 Also, DSHS will waive the mid-certification review requirements for the remainder of April and May, and participants will continue to receive benefits through the end of their certification period as long as they meet all other eligibility criteria.

 The state will not be enforcing sanctions due to the participant’s inability to follow required treatment, vocational rehabilitation, and/or SSI requirements.

 Prior to COVID-19, Able Bodied Adult Without Dependents (ABAWDs) received Basic Food Assistance for three months and then were terminated unless participants met certain work requirements or other criteria, including ⇒an inability to work due to a physical or mental limitation, ⇒caring for a minor child, and ⇒pregnancy.
 However, participants in all counties will be temporarily able to continue receiving those benefits and will not be terminated after three months.
 In addition, if your ABAWD was previously terminated after you used your three months, you are now eligible for food benefits under this temporary rule and should reapply for food benefits immediately.
 This means you will NOT be penalized if you are unable to meet the work requirement, and you will be able to continue receiving food benefits.

-- Additional Supplemental Food Benefits Available: Many Basic Food benefits recipients will have additional funds available for March, April, and May 2020.
-Most recipients will receive the maximum amount of food benefit for their household size for March, April, and May, regardless of income level.
-If a participant has an overpayment in place, that family is not eligible for the additional benefits.)
+- Additional Basic Food benefits – Many recipients who receive Basic Food benefits have additional funds available for March-June, 2020.
+Most recipients will receive the maximum amount of food benefit for their household size for these months, regardless of income level.
+(Note: If a participant has an overpayment in place, that family is not eligible for the additional benefits.)

 COVID-related information such as childcare resources available to families, new rules to protect older adults in nursing homes and living facilities, Paid Family Medical Leave information, and more.

-- Disaster Cash Assistance Program (DCAP) – Available for one month, in a 12-month period, to all Washington State families and people without children, who meet income and resource rules and who are NOT eligible for other cash programs such as Temporary Assistance for Needy Families (TANF); Aged, Blind or Disabled (ABD) cash; Pregnant Women Assistance (PWA); Unemployment Compensation; or Paid Family & Medical Leave through ESD or their employer.
+- Disaster Cash Assistance Program (DCAP) – Available for one month, in a 12-month period, to all Washington state families and people without children, who meet income and resource rules and who are NOT eligible for other cash programs such as Temporary Assistance for Needy Families (TANF); Aged, Blind or Disabled (ABD) cash; Pregnant Women Assistance (PWA); Unemployment Compensation; or Paid Family and Medical Leave through ESD or their employer.
 TO APPLY: Call the Customer Service Contact Center at 877.501.2233 (Language Line interpreters are available), or apply online at WashingtonConnection.org.

-- TEMPORARY ASSISTANCE FOR NEEDY FAMILIES (TANF):
+TEMPORARY ASSISTANCE FOR NEEDY FAMILIES (TANF)